Can You Bake with Just Egg?

 How much Just Egg equals one egg?

 How much Just Egg to use is equivalent to using real eggs.
 A large egg is about 3 tablespoons, give or take.
 For most recipes simply substitute 3 to 4 tablespoons of Just Egg for each large egg.
 For each extra-large or jumbo egg called for substitute 4 tablespoons of Just Egg.
+For regular eggs, use 3 tablespoons per egg.

 In recipes that need either a more eggy flavor or a stronger structure, use 4 tablespoons of Just Egg per egg.
-This would apply to brownies and cookies that you’d like to be crisp but dense.
+This would apply to cookies that you’d like to be crisp but dense.
 When a lighter texture and milder flavor are desired, as in lighter cakes or puffier cookies, use 3 tablespoons of Just Egg for each egg.

 Just Egg Is Like “Real” Eggs Made with Mung Beans